-And I mean the sweet bread loaf with raisins and candied fruit (save the chocolate chips for your cookies)!
-It doesn’t even have to be a fancy artisanal one (tastier, but pricey), I am perfectly happy with panettone from the supermarket.
+If you are not familiar with this, I am talking about the sweet bread loaf with raisins and candied orange peel!
+It doesn’t necessarily have to be a fancy artisanal one (although of course, those are softer, tastier, but also pricey), I also eat panettone from the supermarket.

 I may even start dreaming about panettone soon…in fact on Sunday morning I woke up thinking about the half panettone I had in the kitchen, left over from a house party.
 I was probably a little bit hangover and somehow an idea formed in my mind: Panettone French Toast.